You’re not exactly sure why you’re feeling the way you do, but you know you don’t feel right, and you want to feel different.

 Counselling is simply for everyone… anyone who is experiencing difficulties that needs support and guidance from someone that will hear you and support you in finding resolution and peace.

-My particular areas of expertise are based on my tertiary qualifications, my extensive work in the perinatal and parenting industry, and my own lived experience, and include:
+My particular areas of expertise are based on my tertiary qualifications, my extensive work with trauma; in the perinatal and parenting industry; and my own lived experience, and include:

 • Birth trauma counselling

 • Acute, single incident trauma